 At any moment t the vector $[E_c, v_i, n_i]$ is given by history according to dynamic equations (2), (11) and (12) respectively.
 Optimal saving decisions determine the amount of resources that can be spent in t.
 Past investing decisions determine the evolution of firms' value.
-Finally, the path of optimal allocation of labour between activities in each region determines how many products are developed within each industry in every period and therefore how many products are available for consumption in both economies at t.
+Finally, the path of optimal allocation of labour between activities in each region determines how many products are developed within each industry in every period, and therefore the set available for consumption in both economies at t.
 Given a value for that vector, the instantaneous equilibrium of the model implies solving for the rest of the endogenous variables.
 The free-entry condition in (13) gives the wage rate (w_i) .
-Marginal costs are fully known by firms so they can set optimal prices p_i following (7), and (8) gives the industry level price level P_i .
-Given the between-industry preferences in (3), the following expression for the share of expenditure in the agricultural sector is obtained:
+Marginal costs are fully known by firms so they can set optimal prices p_i following (7), and (8) gives the industry price level P_i .
+Given between-industry preferences (3), the following expression for the share of expenditure in the agricultural sector is obtained: